 More patients are having spinal fusion surgery, but make sure this is the proper solution before considering it.
 The choice to consider vertebral surgery should always come after trying Non-Surgery Back Pain Relief Solutions or “conservative” options.
 However, when the pain is persistent and obviously linked to a mechanical problem in the spinal column, you might talk to your doctor about spinal surgery.

 There is a diversity of actions for spine-related problems, but the first during any discussion of spinal surgery is spinal fusion surgery.
 In this procedure, the surgeon joins two adjacent vertebrae (the large bones of the spine) to form a single unit.
 Fusing an unstable joint is supposed to prevent motion that can cause pain, but it’s a major operation that often fails to offer a lasting solution.
 As a result, fusion has become the poster child for expensive, risky, and unnecessary back surgery.
 Despite that, the number of fusions has risen sharply over the years.

 There are a wide array of non-surgical treatment minimally invasive solutions to help people experiencing back pain or injury get back to what they love.
 Injections are commonly used to treat back pain when conservative methods, such as rest, ice, anti-inflammatory medication, or physical therapy have not alleviated symptoms.
 They are effective because they deliver treatment directly to the source of the pain.

-“Injections can provide long-lasting non-surgical back pain relief for patients suffering from it,” said Mathew Paluck, DO, physical medicine and rehabilitation physician at the Oregon Center for Spinal Problems Treatment.
+“Injections can provide long-lasting Non-Surgery Back Pain Relief Solution for patients suffering from it,” said Mathew Paluck, DO, physical medicine and rehabilitation physician at the Oregon Center for Spinal Problems Treatment.
 “There are minimal side effects and they can also be safely repeated if pain returns.”